Tuition and Fees

 - Students who plant to take 9 credits or more, should include additional university fees in their budgeting.
 See the Registrar's web page for more details.

 Paying TuitionAn e-mail alert will be sent to your preferred e-mail address.
 After receipt of that e-mail a current statement can be viewed by logging onto the student online information system (SIS).
 Full payment for tuition and fees must be made one week after the start of classes of classes or within one week for students that register after that.
 For more information about paying tuition, including third party payments, refer to the Bursar/Student Billing Office (503-494-8243).

 Employee Tuition Benefit ProgramCourses in the HIP Program that are subject to tuition are eligible for the employee tuition benefit.
 OHSU employees who meet the eligibility requirements may apply for the tuition benefits.
 Please note that not all graduate programs participate for this benefit.
 Details of this program and eligibility can be found on the Ozone site for Education Assistance

 Background Check Fee

 There is a one-time background check fee and requirement for an ID badge for students who are admitted and not affiliated with OHSU or the VA.
-Students requiring a background check will receive an email from Pre-Employ with instructions on completing the request form online.
-Students are responsible for any fees associated with this background check.
+Students must use OHSU's backgrounds check vendor and are responsible for any fees associated with this background check.

 The Human Investigations Program is supported by the Oregon Clinical and Translational Research Institute (OCTRI) which is funded by the National Center for Advancing Translational Sciences (NCATS) and by contributions from the OHSU School of Medicine.